chivomap/api-v2/README.md

 go mod tidy  # Instalar dependencias export $(grep -v '^#' .env | xargs) && go run main.go  # Cargar .env y ejecutar
 ```

+## License
+This project is licensed under the MIT License with additional terms - see LICENSE.md

+## Intellectual Property Notice
+Copyright © 2024 ChivoMap.
+All rights reserved.
+While this project is open-source, the following restrictions apply:

+- The ChivoMap name and logo are trademarks and may not be used without permission
+- Commercial use requires explicit written permission
+- Derivative works must maintain all copyright and license notices